Oba (ruler)

-Oba ("King" in the Yoruba languages) is a pre-nominal honorific for kings in Yorubaland, and by extension the Kingdom of Benin.
+Oba (ọba) is a pre-nominal honorific for kings in Yorubaland, and by extension the Kingdom of Benin.

 According to Yoruba mythology, the first oba was Oduduwa, the legendary progenitor of the Yoruba people.
 Many royal lineages claim descent from him, including that of the Ooni of Ife, Alaafin of Oyo, Awujale of Ijebuland, Oba of Benin, Olu of Warri and many others.
 Obas served as the spiritual, cultural, and sometimes political leaders of a town, city, or kingdom.
 In the present day Obas are highly respected figures who trace their lineage back to the earliest Yoruba kingdoms, particularly Ile-Ife, which is considered the spiritual and historical origin of the Yoruba.
 Although the Benin Kingdom is Edo and not located within Yorubaland, its Oba ruling dynasty traces its origin to Ile-Ife.

 The title is distinct from that of Oloye in Yorubaland, which is itself used in like fashion by subordinate titleholders in the contemporary Yoruba chieftaincy system.

 Historical origins of the Oba title

 Ile-Ife, often regarded as the spiritual and cultural heart of the Yoruba people, is widely recognized as the origin point of the Oba title and dynastic system.
 According to Yoruba tradition, Ile-Ife is where Oduduwa, a foundational figure in Yoruba mythology, descended from Oke Ora and emerged as a leader, establishing a centralized monarchy.
 Oduduwa’s reign marked the beginning of a new oba system, with the title "Oba" (meaning king) becoming synonymous with Yoruba rulership.
+The title was also associated with the earliest rulers like Obatala.